-Most NCC properties are open to the public.
-Please respect public health guidelines when visiting our natural areas and consult our website for site-specific updates.
-Learn more >
+Most places under NCC’s care are open to the public.
+Please respect public health guidelines when visiting them, and click here for site-specific updates.

 The Nature Conservancy of Canada's (NCC's) first project in British Columbia was to help with the acquisition of Mud Bay in 1974 — a vibrant intertidal property in Vancouver's Boundary Bay.
 Since then, we have completed more than 100 projects that protect more than 820,000 hectares of the province's most ecologically significant land and water.
 Today, the BC Region continues to work with our partners to protect and steward British Columbia's natural heritage.
 This work is focussed in 11 priority natural areas across the province.

 Stories from the Field